snarplex/snarplex/README.md

 •I love other animes like naruto demonslayer and your name (recommend watching!!)

-•i don't ship frankyxrobin, coraxdoffy or coraxlaw, other ships maybe.
+•i don't ship, coraxdoffy or coraxlaw, other ships maybe.

 •if I start acting mean/weird please don't start judging it's just a part of me. but pls int